lcox74/snailrace/README.md

 - `current owner`
 - `ranking` based on movement stats,
 - `mood` (ranging from `sad`, `happy` and `focused`).
-- `personality` (either `Hasty`, `Lax`, `Quirky`, `Jolly`, `Quiet`)

-One key aspect of each snail is its `Step Size Interval`, which is calculated based on its max `speed`, `stamina`, and `weight` which are all within the range of `0 to 10`.
-During each race step, the snail calculates how far it can move using a formula that takes into account its speed, stamina, weight, and mood, as well as its previous step size and a randomly generated bias value.
+One key aspect of each snail is its `Step Size Interval`, which is calculated based on its max `speed`, `stamina`, and `recovery` which are all within the range of `0 to 20`.
+During each race step, the snail calculates how far it can move using a formula that takes into account its `speed`, `stamina`, `recovery`, and `mood`, as well as its previous step size and a randomly generated bias value.

 ## Achievements